 Lucky Leprechaun Hunt

 We’ve done both a traditional St. Patrick’s Day scavenger hunt and this leprechaun hunt on St. Patrick’s Day.
 They’re both fun, just a bit different.
+The first is more of a leprechaun treasure hunt where you give the first clue to the players and they follow it to find the little leprechaun at the end.

 This leprechaun hunt is designed to be one where you give each player a card, and they have to find the items on the list.
 In the realm of scavenger hunt ideas, it’s one of the find these items types!
 I’ve also got a great clue based St. Patrick’s Day scavenger hunt too!